Graduation: History

 The tradition of wearing graduation hats in Sweden has been in place since the mid-eighteenth century.
 The cap is typically a white sailor hat with a black or dark blue band around it, a crown motif, and a black peak at the front.
 The graduation hat tradition was initially adopted by students at Uppsala University.
 The headgear then became popular across several other European nations as well.

 Ceremony

-Usually the ceremony and name apply to university degrees (Associate's, Bachelor's, Master's, and Doctoral degrees).
+Usually, the ceremony and name apply to university or college degrees: Associate's, Bachelor's, Master's and Doctoral degrees.

-In a graduation ceremony at the college and university level, the presiding officer or another authorized person formally confers degrees upon candidates, either individually or en masse, even though graduates may physically receive their diploma later at a smaller college or departmental ceremony, or simply receive their diploma through the mail.
+In a graduation ceremony for a college or university, the presiding officer or other authorized person formally confers degrees upon candidates, either individually or en masse.
+However, some graduates may physically receive their diploma later at a smaller college or departmental ceremonies, or even through the mail.

-Ceremonies often include a procession of some of the academic staff and candidates and a valediction.
-The academic staff will usually wear an academic dress at the ceremony, as will the trustees (if applicable) and the degree candidates.
-Graduates can be referred to by their year of graduation.
+Ceremonies often include a procession of some of the academic staff, candidates, and a valediction.
+The students typically wear formal academic dress, such as square academic caps and gowns.
+The academic staff will usually also wear academic dress at the ceremony, as will the trustees (if applicable).